ErikSkoda/ZeroFrictionLogger/README.md

 ## Security - don't slam your fingers
 The logger contains mechanisms to prevent leaking sensitive data to log.
 One of several features is HandleExceptionWithoutStackTrace, cousin of HandleException.
 Intended use for both is in the catch block.
 It is up to you as host app developer to make an informed choice to omit the stack trace from log when you suspect it might contain sensitive data.

 This paragraph is like a sticker on the side of the hammer saying: Don't slam your fingers.
-Like the hammer the logger contains no functionality to magically auto-prevent you from slamming your fingers.
+Like a hammer the logger contains no functionality to magically auto-prevent you from slamming your fingers.

 ## Zero config
 No config is required.
 No XML, no JSON, no YAML.
 You can start developing without ever needing any of that.